outbrain/ob1k/README.md

 ###Ob1k Client
 Now we are going to create an Ob1k client.
-Most of the times Ob1k clients are going to be Ob1k servers themselves but for simplicity we will show just the client flow for now
+Most of the times Ob1k clients are going to be executed inside an Ob1k service, but for simplicity we will show just the client code for now.
-We use the ClientBuilder to build the client by specifying URL the interface we are invoking content type (which is controlled by the client) and can be either JSON or msgpack.
+We use the `ClientBuilder` to build the client by specifying a target URL, the interface of the service we're invoking, content type (which is controlled by the client) and can be either JSON or MessagePack, timeouts, etc.
 ```java
 final String target = "http://localhost:8080/services/hello";
 final IHelloService helloService = new ClientBuilder<>(IHelloService.class).